FluentLenium/FluentLenium/docs/migration/from-0.13.2-to-1.0-or-3.0.md

 `webDriver` and `capabilities` properties that should be enough for most use case.

-If you still need to instantiate the WebDriver manually, or if configuration features doesn't seem to integrates well in your environnment, `getDefaultDriver()` has been renamed to `newWebDriver()` and can still be overriden.
+If you still need to instantiate the WebDriver manually, or if configuration features doesn't seem to integrates well in your environment, `getDefaultDriver()` has been renamed to `newWebDriver()` and can still be overridden.

 Keep in mind that events related features requires to wrap the `WebDriver` instance into `EventFiringWebDriver`.